Skip to main content

 • Consider testing before you attend an event or visit someone at high risk for severe COVID illness.
 This can be helpful even if you don’t have symptoms or haven’t been exposed.

-COVID-19 testing is an important part of treatment and prevention and there are two different options: PCR and rapid antigen.
+COVID-19 testing is an important part of treatment and prevention.
+There are two different testing options: PCR (polymerase chain reaction) and rapid antigen.
 PCR tests are typically done in a hospital or healthcare clinic setting.
 But there are some at-home PCR testing options.
-The rapid antigen test is the most widely available COVID test, providing results right away.
+The rapid antigen test is the most widely available COVID test, and it provides results right away.
 But it isn’t as accurate as the PCR test.

-No matter which test you use, it can be tricky to know the best time to take a COVID test.
+No matter which option you use, it can be tricky to know the best time to take a COVID test.
 And timing can affect how accurate the test result is.
-Learn more about when your test results are most reliable.
+Learn more about when your COVID test results are most reliable.

 When should you take a COVID test?